Understanding the concept of mental load

-Firstly, mental load refers in very general terms to the totality of external factors that affect our mental state.
-Unlike in its everyday meaning and somewhat counter-intuitively, mental load should be understood as a neutral term.
+First of all, mental load refers generally to the totality of external factors that affect us mentally.
+Unlike in its everyday meaning and somewhat counter-intuitively, mental load has to be understood as a neutral term.

-In terms of work, therefore, mental load is the combination of requirements arising from the activity and, as such, occurs in every activity and affects every individual.
-With that in mind, the aim is not to get rid of or eliminate mental load but rather to design it to correspond with the needs of humans.
+Referring to work, therefore, mental load is the combination of requirements arising from work activity and, as such, occurs in all activities and affects every individual.
+With this in mind, the aim is not to get rid of or eliminate mental load, but rather to shape it in terms of human work design.

-The effects of mental load on individual workers are referred to as stress and can affect people in different ways.
-How well or badly a person copes with mental load depends on a number of factors.
-In addition to the type, length, timing and intensity of mental load, an individual's circumstances and coping strategies also influence whether the effects are positive or negative.
-These effects can be either positive or negative.
-In the best case scenario, mental load leads to positive impacts of stress and contributes to the individual's health, well-being and professional development.
-In the worst case scenario, mental load results in adverse impacts of stress and can, for example, jeopardise well-being and health if it persists for a long time.
+The effects of mental load on individual workers are referred to as strain and can affect people in different ways.
+How well or badly a person copes with mental load depends on several factors.
+Besides the type, length, timing and intensity of mental load, individual’s preconditions and coping strategies also influence whether effects are positive or negative.
+There are stimulating or impairing effects either way.
+In the best case scenario, mental load leads to positive impacts of strain and contributes to individual’s health, well-being and professional development.
+In the worst case scenario, mental load results in adverse impacts of strain and jeopardises for example well-being and health, if it persists for a longer time.